NetGalley Book Reviews: ARCs and Authors

 NetGalley is free for users.

-NetGalley for Indie Authors: what is a NetGalley co-op?
+NetGalley for indie authors: What is a NetGalley co-op?

 A NetGalley co-op is an arrangement whereby a number of indie authors pool their resources and share a NetGalley publisher account.
 It’s a cost-saving way to gain access to NetGalley for their book(s).